 For more information and resources, visit the Town of Cary's COVID-19 Information page.
 If you have a question about a specific event or facility, dial 311 in Cary or (919) 469-4000 outside of Town limits.

 Spruce is a volunteer program that connects residents to waste reduction, beautification, and environmental service opportunities in our community.

 Join us in the garden!
-Volunteers are needed to help us construct, plant and maintain beds at the new community garden.
-This is a great way to learn a little bit about gardening and help out with this exciting new community project.
+Volunteers are always needed to help us plant and maintain beds at the community garden.
+This is a great way to learn about gardening and help out with an exciting community project.
 Come dressed to get dirty!
 All ages are welcome; volunteers age 15 and younger must be accompanied by an adult.

 Email email@example.com to be added to our volunteer list.

-Join us for Weekday Watering Wednesdays every Wednesday starting May 9 from 10-11 a.m. and help us maintain the Compost Education Center garden in Bond Park.
-Learn more on the Center webpage.
-We also offer occasional, one-off volunteer opportunities at the Center, including compost maintenance and site improvement projects.
-Please contact us to learn more about these opportunities.
+Join us for Weekday Watering Wednesdays every Wednesday May-August from 9-10 a.m. and help us maintain the Compost Education Center garden in Bond Park.
+Learn more on the Center web page.
+We also support individual and group volunteer opportunities at the Center, including compost maintenance and site improvement projects.
+Please contact us to learn more.

 Plan Your Own Work Day